Ciudad Obregon Sonora: 12 Best Things to Do and See

 Among its attractions is the metallic slider, where you can slide on a mat and observe the whole park thanks to its height.

-Another characteristic is the little train that makes a tour around the park and the zoo to observe the whole environment.
+Another characteristic is the little train that tours the park and the zoo to observe the environment.

 It is also home to more than 1,300 trees of different species, and you can visit the zoo, so you won’t have time to get bored.